Trion formation and ordering in the attractive SU(3) Fermi-Hubbard model

 Finally, we consider the experimental viability of observing these phases in an ultracold molecule optical lattice experiment.
 The double microwave shielding technique \cite{karman2025}, which was used to suppress loss processes in the first dipolar BEC \cite{bigagli2024}, is believed to eliminate three-body loss in the form of three-body recombination processes so that only the two-body loss rate is relevant.
 Considering only two-body loss processes and working in a strong optical lattice limit --- where we use the ground state simple harmonic oscillator as our Wannier function --- we compute that for \ce{NaCs} with $s$-wave scattering length \( a_s \approx 10^3 a_0 \), where $a_0$ is the Bohr radius, and two-body loss coefficient \( L_{\rm 2B} \approx \SI{3e-13}{\centi\meter^3/\second} \) (as reported in \cite{bigagli2024}), \( \hbar /U \tau_{\rm loss} \approx 10^3 \).
 The loss timescale is much longer than the timescale of the dynamics of our attractive SU(3) FHM implying double microwave shielding will suppress loss rates enough to reasonably simulate the attractive SU(3) FHM.

 To measure signatures of the various phases discussed in this work, we propose using Quantum Gas Microscopy (QGM).
 QGM measures site-resolved snapshots of molecule locations, allowing for experimental access to \( \expval{n^{(1)}},\expval{n^{(2)}},\expval{n^{(3)}}\) and \( S_{\rm cdw}/L^2\).
+These measurements can be directly compared to DQMC results for thermometry and consistency checks \cite{hart2015,cheuk2016,mazurenko2017}.
 This technique has already been used to study the dynamics of interacting dipolar systems using ultracold molecules in an optical lattice \cite{christakis2023}.
 So, the recent development of microwave shielding for dipolar molecules should allow for flexible quantum simulation of a class of SU($N$) lattice models previously not experimentally accessible.
 Continued theoretical investigation along with further experimental developments may yield exotic new phases and understanding of composite particles in many-body systems.

 \textit{Acknowledgments ---} K.R.A.H. and J.S. acknowledge support from the National Science Foundation (PHY-1848304) and the W. M. Keck Foundation (Grant No. 995764).
 RTS is supported by the grant DOE DE-SC0014671 funded by the U.S. Department of Energy, Office of Science.
 This work was supported in part by the NOTS cluster operated by Rice University's Center for Research Computing (CRC).